raebybab/lol-match-analysis/index.md

 Conclusion

-Based on this permutation test, I do not have evidence that the model systematically treats blue-side and red-side teams differently.
-The apparent precision gap is not statistically meaningful once randomness is accounted for.

-In other words, I cannot conclude that the model is unfair toward either side.
+The permutation test shows a p-value of 1.0, meaning that the observed precision difference between blue-side and red-side teams is completely consistent with random variation.
+I do not have statistical evidence that the model systematically favors or disadvantages either group.
+Therefore, I cannot conclude that the model is unfair toward blue-side or red-side teams.